 - To resolve the combat, the attacker now "strikes" the defender, and the defender simultaneously "strikes" the attacker. - Compare the attacker's ATK to the defender's DEF.
 If the ATK is greater than or equal to the DEF, the defender will be stunned.
 At the same time, compare the defender's ATK to the attacker's DEF.
-If the ATK is greater than or equal to the DEF, the attacker will be stunned.

-- So, there are four possible results to a combat: No one gets stunned, the attacker gets stunned, the defender gets stunned, or both characters get stunned. - When a character becomes stunned, turn it face down, exhaust it, remove all equipment, +1/+1 and -1/-1 counters from it and put a wound counter on it.
+If the ATK is greater than or equal to the DEF, the attacker will be stunned. - So, there are four possible results to a combat: No one gets stunned, the attacker gets stunned, the defender gets stunned, or both characters get stunned. - When a character becomes stunned, turn it face down, exhaust it, remove all +1/+1 and -1/-1 counters from it and put a wound counter on it.
+You also KO any Equipment on it.